Home Inspection Reports

-Narratives are phrases that describe conditions found during an inspection”.
-Narrative inspection reports use reporting language that completely describes each condition.
+Narratives are phrases that describe conditions found during an inspection.
+Narrative reports use reporting language that completely describes each condition.
 In addition, I don’t abbreviate descriptions.

-I produce narrative inspection reports because they are safer and superior as they provide clearer information.
+I produce narrative reports because they are safer and superior as they provide clearer information.

 Development of Reporting Software